 "There's some disparity between the on-premise and the cloud type of application."

-"Microsoft Defender for Endpoint could improve by providing more user-friendly dashboards.
-They may be complicated for some."
+"Microsoft Defender for Endpoint could improve by making the reporting better."

 Reviews from Real Users